MP3: Development

 During the development of the MUSICAM encoding software, Stoll and Dehery's team made thorough use of a set of high-quality audio assessment material selected by a group of audio professionals from the European Broadcasting Union, and later used as a reference for the assessment of music compression codecs.
 The subband coding technique was found to be efficient, not only for the perceptual coding of high-quality sound materials but especially for the encoding of critical percussive sound materials (drums, triangle,...), due to the specific temporal masking effect of the MUSICAM sub-band filterbank (this advantage being a specific feature of short transform coding techniques).

 As a doctoral student at Germany's University of Erlangen-Nuremberg, Karlheinz Brandenburg began working on digital music compression in the early 1980s, focusing on how people perceive music.
 He completed his doctoral work in 1989.
 MP3 is directly descended from OCF and PXFM, representing the outcome of the collaboration of Brandenburg — working as a postdoctoral researcher at AT&T-Bell Labs with James D. Johnston ("JJ") of AT&T-Bell Labs — with the Fraunhofer Institute for Integrated Circuits, Erlangen (where he worked with Bernhard Grill and four other researchers – "The Original Six"), with relatively minor contributions from the MP2 branch of psychoacoustic sub-band coders.
 In 1990, Brandenburg became an assistant professor at Erlangen-Nuremberg.
 While there, he continued to work on music compression with scientists at the Fraunhofer Society's Heinrich Herz Institute.
 In 1993, he joined the staff of Fraunhofer IIS in Erlangen.
 An acapella version of the song "Tom's Diner" by Suzanne Vega was the first song used by Brandenburg to develop the MP3 format.
 It was used as a benchmark to see how well MP3's compression algorithm handled the human voice.
 Brandenburg adopted the song for testing purposes, listening to it again and again each time he refined the compression algorithm, making sure it did not adversely affect the reproduction of Vega's voice.
 Accordingly, he dubbed Vega the "Mother of MP3".
-Instrumental music had been easier to compress, but Vega's voice sounded unnatural in early versions of the format.
-Brandenburg eventually met Vega and heard Tom's Diner performed live.